chulminy/AE_ENVE_GEOE_121/README.md

 |![](doc/img/kahoot_step3.png)|![](doc/img/kahoot_step4.png)|
 |**Step 3**|**Step 4**|

+**(Very Important)** When students check the attendance by dishonest means (e.g. a student present at a class join the game using more than one account, remotely access the game using a pin number, informed by a student present at a class), they are considered as an academic offense and receive 0 for **all attendance score**.
+And they are disciplined by [Policy for Cheating](#policy-for-cheating)

 We will update your attendance record in LEARN.
 If the record is not correct, please send an email to TA.
-When students check the attendance by dishonest means (e.g. a student present at a class join the game using more than one account, remotely access the game using a pin number, informed by a student present at a class), they are considered as an academic offense and receive 0 for **all attendance score**.
-And they are disciplined by [Policy for Cheating](#policy-for-cheating)

 ## Course Calendar
 |![](doc/calendar/May2024.jpg) |